NunoSempere/clarivoyance/list/index.md

 - ★ By 2030/2035/2040, will all nuclear states other than Israeli and North Korea have made it explicit policy that no AI will ever have the authority to launch a nuclear weapon?

-- ★★ If an effective altruist organisation spent $70 million on setting up a body to advise leading labs on safety issues around the training and deployment of models, how many times would leading labs consult that body by 2045?
+- ★★ If an effective altruist organization spent $70 million on setting up a body to advise leading labs on safety issues around the training and deployment of models, how many times would leading labs consult that body by 2045?

 - ★★★ (UF, FE) How much will governments worldwide spend on alignment research by 2027/2032/2037/2050?
   - Resolves to the best estimate by [resolution council].